pc2/jupyter-code-server/README.md

 requests to its socket.

 ### Enable/disable launcher

 By default code-server launcher is enabled and visible in JupyterLab.
 Option `JSP_CODE_SERVER_LAUNCHER_DISABLED` may be set to any non-empty value to disable launcher.
 This is useful when e.g. certain users are not supposed to have code-server available in Jupyterhub as there is no easy way to disable loading of entire `jupyter-code-server` module for these users if module is for example built into Docker image.

+### Loading code-server using Lmod

+If code-server needs to be loaded from an Lmod environment you can set the `JSP_CODE_SERVER_LMOD_MODULE` variable to the path of the module.

+Example: `JSP_CODE_SERVER_LMOD_MODULE=tools/code-server/4.22.1`

+The module will then be loaded with the help of `LMOD_CMD` and `MODULEPATH` before the code-server is started.